Kraftwerk: Tour de France Soundtracks and touring the world (2000–2009)

-The Catalogue and continued touring (2010–2016)
+The Catalogue and continued touring (2010–2017)

 Although not officially confirmed, Ralf Hütter suggested that a second boxed set of their first three experimental albums—Kraftwerk, Kraftwerk 2 and Ralf and Florian—could be on its way, possibly seeing commercial release after their next studio album: "We've just never really taken a look at those albums.
 They've always been available, but as really bad bootlegs.
 Now we have more artwork.
 Emil has researched extra contemporary drawings, graphics, and photographs to go with each album, collections of paintings that we worked with, and drawings that Florian and I did.
 We took a lot of Polaroids in those days."
 Kraftwerk also released an iOS app called Kraftwerk Kling Klang Machine.
 The Lenbach House in Munich exhibited some Kraftwerk 3-D pieces in Autumn 2011.
 Kraftwerk performed three concerts to open the exhibit.

 Kraftwerk played at Ultra Music Festival in Miami on 23 March 2012.
 Initiated by Klaus Biesenbach, the Museum of Modern Art of New York organized an exhibit titled Kraftwerk – Retrospective 1 2 3 4 5 6 7 8 where the band performed their studio discography from Autobahn to Tour de France over the course of eight days to sell-out crowds.
-The exhibit later toured to the Tate Gallery as well as to K21 in Düsseldorf.
+The exhibit later toured to the Tate Gallery as well as to K20 in Düsseldorf.
 Kraftwerk performed at the No Nukes 2012 Festival in Tokyo, Japan.
-Kraftwerk were also going to play at the Ultra Music Festival in Warsaw, but the event was cancelled; instead, Kraftwerk performed at Way Out West in Gothenburg.
+Kraftwerk was also going to play at the Ultra Music Festival in Warsaw, but the event was cancelled; instead, Kraftwerk performed at Way Out West in Gothenburg.
 A limited edition version of the Catalogue box set was released during the retrospective, restricted to 2000 sets.
 Each box was individually numbered and inverted the colour scheme of the standard box.
-In December, Kraftwerk stated on their website that they would be playing their Catalogue in Düsseldorf and at London's Tate Modern.
+In December, Kraftwerk stated on its website that it would be playing its Catalogue in Düsseldorf and at London's Tate Modern.
 Kraftwerk tickets were priced at £60 in London, but fans compared that to the $20 ticket price for tickets at New York's MoMA in 2012, which caused consternation.
 Even so, the demand for the tickets at The Tate was so high that it shut down the website.